Networks, crowds and markets: Foundations for mathematical analysis and design

 - A model for herding

-So far, the payoffs to our decision-makers haven't depended on the decisions of other agents in the system.
-Now we'll study two kinds of voting applications to introduce strategic reasoning about other agents' behavior into the mix (Chapter 23): this will introduce game-theoretic reasoning.
+So far, our decision-makers haven't needed to account for the decisions of other agents in the system.
+Now we'll study voting as an application that brings in strategic reasoning about other agents' behavior into the mix (Chapter 23.7-10): this will introduce game-theoretic reasoning.

 - Voting for information aggregation